-These financial statements are prepared in accordance with Section 4600 Pension Plans (Section 4600) of the Chartered Professional Accountants of Canada (CPA Canada) Handbook.
-International Financial Reporting Standards (IFRS), as set out in Part I of the CPA Canada Handbook, have been chosen for accounting policies that do not relate to the Plan's investment portfolio or pension obligations, to the extent that those standards do not conflict with the requirements of Section 4600.
+These financial statements are prepared in accordance with Section 4600 Pension Plans (Section 4600) of the Chartered Professional Accountants of Canada Handbook (the Handbook).
+International Financial Reporting Standards, as set out in Part I of the Handbook, have been chosen for accounting policies that do not relate to the Plan's investment portfolio or pension obligations, to the extent that those standards do not conflict with the requirements of Section 4600.

-The Bank's Board of Directors approved the financial statements on June 14, 2023.
+The Bank's Board of Directors approved the financial statements on June 12, 2024.